Support, Resistance, and Supply/Demand Zones

 Supply and Demand Zones

-Supply and demand zone analysis extends the concept of support/resistance to areas rather than single price lines.
-A demand zone is a price area where a significant bullish move originated — the implication is that unfilled buy orders remain in that zone.
-When price returns to it, those orders may be filled, causing a bounce.
+Supply and demand zone analysis extends support/resistance from lines to areas.
+A demand zone is a price area where a significant bullish impulse originated — the implication is that unfilled institutional buy orders remain in that zone.
+When price returns, those orders may be absorbed, causing a bounce.

 Role Reversal

-One of the most powerful concepts in technical analysis: when a support level is broken convincingly, it becomes resistance — and vice versa.
-This is not a rule that always holds, but it reflects the underlying psychology: buyers who were stopped out at a former support level now have a reference point and may become sellers if price returns to that level.
+One of the most powerful concepts in support/resistance analysis: when a support level is broken convincingly, it frequently becomes resistance — and vice versa.
+Former buyers who were stopped out at a broken support level now have a reference point and may become sellers when price returns to test that level from below.
+This role reversal creates some of the cleanest setups in technical trading.

 Over-drawing levels is the most common mistake.
 Every chart should have a handful of truly significant levels — not 20 horizontal lines cluttering the screen.
 If every level is significant, no level is significant.
-Be selective.
+Be ruthlessly selective: draw only the levels where price clearly and decisively reacted.